surniaulula/wpsso/readme.txt

 	* Moved compatibility code for The SEO Framework from `WpssoCompat` to the `WpssoIntegSeoSeoframework` class.
 	* Moved compatibility code for WooCommerce from `WpssoCompat` to the `WpssoIntegEcomWooCommerce` class.
 	* Moved compatibility code for Yoast SEO from `WpssoCompat` to the `WpssoIntegSeoWpseo` class.
+	* Refactored the `WpssoAdminHeadSuggest`, `WpssoAdminHeadSuggestAddons`, `WpssoAdminHeadSuggestOptions`, and `WpssoAdminHeadSuggestAttributes` classes.
 	* Removed the `WpssoCompat` class.
 * **Requires At Least**
 	* PHP v7.2.34.